paucabral/twitter-clone/README.md

           return render(request, template_name='accounts/register.html', context={'form': form})
     ```

-4. This time as well, update the `register.html` file to integrate the form in the frontend.
+6. This time as well, update the `register.html` file to integrate the form in the frontend.
 You may copy the updated content of the file below.
-Update the `base.html` as well, along with the `index.css` file to fully incorporate the updated design.<br>
+Update the `index.css` file as well to fully incorporate the updated design.<br>

-    _twitterclone/accounts/templates/base.html_

-    ```html

-    ```

     _twitterclone/accounts/templates/register.html_